Hofsmo/turb_fit/README.md

 # turb_fit
-Functions useful for hydro turbine identification
+This toolbox provides functions useful for identifying hydro turbines using PMU measurements and signals from the plant.